jjspeedie/guide.2021.1.00690.S/overview/overview-resources.md

 * <a href="https://almascience.eso.org/almadata/lp/DSHARP/scripts/reduction_utils.py" target="_blank">**Python functions from DSHARP Large Program (reductions_utils.py).**</a> Very useful functions, wrappers, etc.

 **Line imaging scripts from MAPS Large Program (image_v3.py)**: Example of line imaging approach.
 Also includes Rich Teague's Keplerian mask script and (Ian Czekala's?)
 JvM correction script.
-Shared with us by Ryan Loomis; will eventually go public on the MAPS website.
+Shared with us by Ryan Loomis; will eventually go public on the <a href="https://alma-maps.info/data.html" target="_blank">MAPS website</a>.

 **Phase alignment script from exoALMA Large Program (alignment .py)**: To deal with decoherence between execution blocks; one important step in the self-calibration process.
 Shared with us by Ryan Loomis; to be released as part of the exoALMA publications.
 <!-- <a href="https://" target="_blank">target</a> -->